An Island Paradise

 Peacock Island is a world-renowned example of garden design.
 Please help us to maintain the park as a place of culture and recreation.

-Please note: Peacock Island closed on January 22, 2018
+Please note: No ferry to Peacock Island on September 19, 2018

-For technical reasons, Peacock Island is closed for visitors on Monday, January 22, 2018.
+For technical reasons, Peacock Island must unfortunately remain closed for visitors on Wednesday, September 19, 2018.
 We appreciate your understanding!